 Leaders, do you want results like Jeff Weiner and Linkedin through practicing compassion?
 Coaches, how are you guiding leaders to such success?
 What kind of results are we talking about?
 In 2016, Weiner received media attention for donating his $14 million stock bonus to the pool for LinkedIn employees following a drop in share price.
 During his 11-years as CEO, LinkedIn grew its membership from 33M to more than 690M, increased its revenue from $78M to over $7.9B and expanded the team from 338 employees to over 16,000.

 Even if you do not aspire to that level of financial success, with incivility, bullying and costly misunderstandings leading to talent loss on the rise in the workplace, you probably do see the need for increased compassion and improved communication.
 What are the rewards of committing to this developmental journey?
 Besides increased prosperity, you can look forward to maintaining your cutting edge, to fulfilling your vision, to increasing your impact.
 And just listing these values on your company’s website and mission statement are not enough.

-How are you developing your EQ and CQ?
+How are you developing your EQ, CQ & PQ?
 How are you practicing compassion?

-Coaches, discover how to integrate CQ with coaching competencies for greater impact as well as advancing your ICF credential through our Culturally Confident Credentialing Mentor Coaching Program.
+Coaches, discover how to integrate CQ with coaching competencies for greater impact as well as advancing your ICF credential through our Culturally Intelligent Mentor Coaching + Certificate Program.